praveen-kumar-rr/immutable-tree/README.md

 _getLength_:
  Gets length or total number of elements in the tree.
 An empty tree returns 0.
 Check [tests](https://github.com/praveen-kumar-rr/immutable-tree/tree/main/test) for usage.

+_isEmpty_:
+ Returns true if the tree is empty else false.

 ---

 ## How does Immutable Tree work?